-4.3 Anyone wishing to add, change, or remove Society web content must submit a Communications Services Work Order.

-(a) consult with the requestor for additional details where required,

-(b) evaluate any submitted content on the basis of adherence to the SFSS Communications Policy, and ensure that all Society standards are respected,

-- (c) where necessary, develop a proposal that meets the stated requirements, - (d) submit the proposal to the requestor for review, - (e) where approved, publish the content to the website.

-4.4 A feedback form will be made available to all requesters using the website content management service.
+- 4.3 Anyone wishing to add, change, or remove Society web content must submit a Communications Services Work Order. - 4.4 The Communications Department will: - (a) consult with the requestor for additional details where required, - (b) evaluate any submitted content on the basis of adherence to the SFSS Communications Policy, and ensure that all Society standards are respected, - (c) where necessary, develop a proposal that meets the stated requirements, - (d) submit the proposal to the requestor for review, - (e) where approved, publish the content to the website. - 4.4 A feedback form will be made available to all requesters using the website content management service.